 So here are four reasons I hate Valentine’s Day.

 It’s About Exchanging Crap – Not Love

-There is nothing wrong with giving girls stuff on Valentine’s Day.
-It is just that worrying about it is a complete waste of time.
-I should have just given her what I thought was best, and forgotten about it.
-If she was mad about my choice, or her friends judged it, then I shouldn’t have cared.
-If you are dating a girl who is that shallow, then move on and find someone better.
+There is nothing wrong with giving gifts on Valentine’s Day.
+It’s just that worrying about it is a complete waste of time.
+I should have just given them what I thought was best, and forgotten about it.
+If a girl was mad about my choice, or her friends judged it, then I shouldn’t have cared.
+If you are dating someone who is that shallow, then move on and find someone better.
 Plus, no girl is going to want to date a guy whose confidence is so easily destroyed by the thought of a gift.

 Guys Get Way Too Attached

-A lot of guys get really attached to the idea of having a date or girlfriend on Valentine’s Day.
-This affects women too.
-One of our basic principles is that attachment is bad, and causes problems.
-You will never be at your best as long as you are attached to an outcome.
-You will be totally blinded by your negative emotions (like whining and saying “I hate Valentines Day” on your social media).
-Many guys are already in “I need a date for Valentine’s Day” mode, and are probably planning creepy, over-the-top, and generally unattractive schemes to get one.
-Instead of a date, they will end up getting de-friended by creeped out women because nobody is their best when they are attached.
+Many guys are already, in late January, in “I need a date for Valentine’s Day” mode, and are probably planning creepy, over-the-top, and generally unattractive schemes to get one.
+Instead of a date, they will end up getting de-friended by creeped out women, because nobody is their best when they are attached.